Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 It is unclear whether the compiler will attempt to optimize away copying operations.

 Once the copying code is implemented, it should be evaluated to see whether compiler optimization is a problem.
-Specifically, for the major compilers and platforms supported by Mbed TLS:
+Specifically, for the major compilers supported by Mbed TLS:
 * Write a small program that uses a PSA function which copies inputs or outputs.
 * Build the program with link-time optimization / full-program optimization enabled (e.g. `-flto` with `gcc`).
+Try also enabling the most extreme optimization options such as `-Ofast` (`gcc`) and `-Oz` (`clang`).
 * Inspect the generated code with `objdump` or a similar tool to see if copying operations are preserved.

-If copying behaviour is preserved by all major compilers and platforms then assume that compiler optimization is not a problem.
+If copying behaviour is preserved by all major compilers then assume that compiler optimization is not a problem.

 If copying behaviour is optimized away by the compiler, further investigation is needed.
 Experiment with using the `volatile` keyword to force the compiler not to optimize accesses to the copied buffers.